Alabama-Oklahoma: Orange Bowl prediction, time, TV channel, preview | NCAA.com

 Alabama-Oklahoma: Orange Bowl time, TV channel

 Alabama and Oklahoma play at 8 p.m.
 ET on Saturday, Dec.
-29, from Hard Rock Stadium in Miami.
+29, at Hard Rock Stadium in Miami.
 The game is on ESPN.

 MORE: Complete college football bowl schedule, TV listings